 I would be afraid of the world if I let myself.
 I’m afraid of things all the time.
 I may appear fearless, and I take pride in that facade, but I am not.
 I remember that courage is not the absence of fear.
 Courage is remembering that something or someone else is more important than my fear.
 I do things that scare me every day in the hopes that it will become easier.

 On rough days, I look at myself in a mirror and tell myself, I am worthy of love.
 I am amazing.
 I am not a fuck up.
 I can accomplish anything I put my mind to.
 There are people in my life who love me.
 There will be people who won’t understand and that is okay.
 I didn’t really need them in my life in the first place.
+I can take away the positives and walk away.
 I am better off without them.
 I am worthy of happiness.
 On really rough days, I take it step by step.
 I don’t think about everything that might be.
 That would be turtles all the way down.